gift56/fitness_shop/README.md

 ## Description

-This codebase is the frontend part of the website, containing 6 pages of documentation.
+This codebase is the frontend part of the website is actually a single page application for now.

 ## Package Manager